 My previous blog “Undressing the problem: Wastage in the fashion industry” covered some of the impacts textiles and fibre waste has on the environment and human health, and how certain groups within the fashion industry are taking steps to address these issues.

 In this Blog I will discuss in more detail some of things brand owners and retailers should consider when looking to implement clothing return schemes to reduce their environmental impact.

 EU Circular Economy Package

 The EU Circular Economy Package, which was published in June 2018, is looking to introduce household collections for textiles by 2025.
-However, that doesn’t mean businesses operating within the fashion industry should wait until this law is enforced to take action.
-All clothing retailers and brands should already be looking at ways to help consumers sustainably dispose of unwanted clothes and ensure that they are reused or recycled.
+However, that doesn’t mean businesses operating within the fashion industry should wait until this enforced to take action.
+All clothing retailers and Brands should already be looking to introduce takeback schemes to help consumers sustainably dispose of unwanted clothes and ensure that they are reused or recycled.
 The Environmental Audit Committee (EAC) have already put forward recommendations for the Government to introduce a Producer Responsibility system for new clothing.

 Taking it back

 For many consumer products, takeback is one of the best-known solutions for collecting high quality material, whether that is batteries, waste electrical and electronic equipment (WEEE) or drinks containers.
 Within the fashion industry, some companies, for example Marks & Spencer and H&M, offer instore takeback for their customers.
 H&M has reported that they have collected 45,000 tonnes since 2013 and are looking to increase this figure to 25,000 tonnes annually by 2020.

 There are a lot of things to consider when introducing a takeback model, such as: